AscendNTNU/ascendntnu-web/README.md

 # Webpage for [AscendNTNU](http://ascendntnu.no)

-This page shows who AscendNTNU are and what we do.
+This page shows who AscendNTNU really are and what we do.

 ## Developers